JoaoP-Rodrigues/CashBackApi/README.md

         This is the micro framework to create and use APIs in Python.
     - SQLite3
         This is the database to store datas.
+        Note*: other databases can be used, of your choice, but here I use SQLite only as an example.

     - All internal and external functions from python are imported in the start of code.
     ------------------------------------------------------------------------------------------------------